 Tons of Pasta

-When it comes to food gifts, I religiously turn to Gustiamo, an online marketplace for good-quality Italian ingredients.
-While we're all trying to limit our grocery store runs, Gustiamo has started offering items in bulk, including this five-pound bag of pasta.
-Gifting one to dad will work double-duty, allowing him to avoid the crowded grocery store and explore our many favorite Italian pasta sauces.
+When it comes to food gifts, I always turn to Gustiamo, an online marketplace for good-quality Italian ingredients—including five-pound bags of pasta.
+Gifting one to dad will work double-duty, allowing him to avoid the crowded grocery store and explore our many Italian pasta sauce recipes.

 Tons of Olive Oil